Embassy of Japan, Lima: 1940 Lima riots

 In 1940, a series of race riots against the businesses of Japanese nationals took place, as their businesses were looted and the Japanese themselves attacked.
 The district of Jesus Maria was notably targeted due to its larger Japanese population, with the entire event causing an estimated loss of S/.7 million.
 The 1940 Lima earthquake took place during the events, worsening the situation.

+World War II and aftermath

+The Imperial Legation that had been established in Lima was closed in 1942 due to the rupture of relations between both countries as a result of World War II.
+It had occupied the Quinta Heeren of Barrios Altos, as well as the Casa Menchaca of Paseo Colón, built in 1920 and designed by French architect Claude Sahut, known for its azulejos.

+After the end of the war, the Japanese Legation in Peru was reopened on June 8, 1952, becoming the Japanese Consulate in Lima on December 26 of the same year, and finally being upgraded to an Embassy.

 Internal conflict in Peru

 During the internal conflict in Peru, like other embassies, the embassy was targeted, as it was affected by a series of embassy bombings that took place on February 21, 1986 and also targeted the Chinese, German, Romanian, Spanish, Chilean and Argentine embassies.
+It was again targeted in 1992 with a car bomb that wounded 25 people when it exploded.

-Japanese embassy hostage crisis
+Hostage crisis

+In 1974, the Japanese government acquired a palace in San Isidro District built in 1942 by Antenor Rizo-Patrón Araoz for his wife, Graciela Basurco Gonzáles, to serve as the embassy's residence.

 In December 1996, terrorists from the Túpac Amaru Revolutionary Movement stormed the residence of the Japanese ambassador, Morihisa Aoki, and held the attendees of a party celebrating the birthday of emperor Akihito hostage for several months in what became known as the Japanese embassy hostage crisis.
 The situation would end with the execution of Operation Chavín de Huántar, a successful raid by the Peruvian Armed Forces on April 22, 1997.

-The location of the former embassy implicated in the hostage crisis was eventually demolished, with only the outside walls remaining.
+The 6,223 m2 location of the former embassy implicated in the hostage crisis was eventually demolished in October of the same year, starting on the 14th, with only the outside walls remaining.

+21st century

+On November 19, 2017, the embassy moved from its location of San Felipe 356 to the SkyTower757 building.
+The embassy was remodeled during the late 2010s.